Linuxfabrik/monitoring-plugins/check-plugins/systemd-units-failed/README.md

 Checks for failed systemd units.
 Alerts when any unit is in a failed state.
 Specific units can be excluded from the check via --ignore with regular expressions.
-When no unit is currently failed, reports the most recent system unit-failed event from the journal so operators see at a glance how long the host has been clean.
+When no unit is currently failed, reports the most recent system unit-failed event from the current boot's journal so operators see at a glance how long the host has been clean since the last reboot.

 options:
   -h, --help       show this help message and exit